avigewirtz/avigewirtz.github.io-/the-linux-command-line/useful-command-line-features.md

 gcc217=‘gcc -Wall -Wextra -Wno-unused-parameter -ansi -pedantic’

-Now, every time you run gcc217, bash will replace it with gcc -Wall -Wextra -Wno-unused-parameter -ansi -pedantic.
+Going forward, instead of typing out the long command, you simply type gcc217, and bash will replace it with gcc -Wall -Wextra -Wno-unused-parameter -ansi -pedantic.
 Note, however, that by default, this alias will not take effect until your next Bash session.
 To make it take effect immediately, you can run the following command:

 If you want the alias to only apply to the current terminal session, you'd use the alias command, like so: &#x20;